Easy Slow Cooker Chicken Cacciatore

-This Slow Cooker Chicken Cacciatore is one of our all time fan favorite recipes here at Healthy Seasonal Recipes.
+This Slow Cooker Chicken Cacciatore is one of our fan-favorite recipes here at Healthy Seasonal Recipes.
 It is made with chicken thighs slowly simmered with tomatoes, mushrooms, peppers, olives and spices.
 After cooking in the crockpot on low for six hours, the chicken becomes meltingly tender and the vegetables make a delicious savory sauce to spoon over it.
 It is naturally gluten-free, paleo and whole30 approved.

 This post contains affiliate links.
 This post was originally published on October 25th, 2016.
 I have updated it to share it with you again today.